Tractatus Logico-Philosophicus: Artistic

 The Tractatus was the theme of a 1992 film by the Hungarian filmmaker Péter Forgács.
 The 32-minute production, named Wittgenstein Tractatus, features citations from the Tractatus and other works by Wittgenstein.

 In 1989 the Finnish artist M. A. Numminen released a black vinyl album, The Tractatus Suite, consisting of extracts from the Tractatus set to music, on the Forward! label (GN-95).
 The tracks were [T. 1] "The World is...", [T. 2] "In order to tell", [T. 4] "A thought is...", [T. 5] "A proposition is...", [T. 6] "The general form of a truth-function", and [T. 7] "Wovon man nicht sprechen kann".
 It was recorded at Finnvox Studios, Helsinki between February and June 1989.
 The "lyrics" were provided in German, English, Esperanto, French, Finnish and Swedish.
 The music was reissued as a CD in 2003, M. A. Numminen sings Wittgenstein.

+The Tractatus is featured as a predominate thematic basis for the visual novel Wonderful Everyday.

-Editions
+Editions and English translations

 The Tractatus is the English translation of: